williamfiset/Survival/README.md

 Running Game
 ============

-First make sure you have the following dependancies installed:
+First make sure you have the following dependancies installed

 1. Python 2.x (Not tested with Python 3)
 2. Pygame framework (http://pygame.org/download.shtml)